Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 This rough estimation gave already a Root Mean Squared Logarithmic Error (RMSLE) of 1.31.

 ### First conclusions
-After some data preparation like correcting for nominal and cyclical attributes and taking e.g. the increase of demand into account their can be already said quite something about the bike demand.
+After some data preparation, like correcting for nominal and cyclical attributes and taking e.g. the increase of demand into account there already can be  said quite something about the bike demand.
 However, there is still a lot room for improvement.
 I used only a simple linear regression model (with curvilinear attributes).
 More advanced models like random forest, a very popular algorithm in predictions, can be deployed to improve the predictions and decrease the RMSLE.
 There may be more relations I did not find with these exploration.
 Some interaction effects or other effect that are not caused by weather but does significantly affect the bike demand.
 For example coupons that are issued during the year, a peak of tourists visiting the city, or some kind of 'happy hours'.
 Also I could define the attributes more fine grained and determine an early friday rushhour or lunch times etc.

 In the next part I'll improve the predictions.